Icradle-Innovations-Ltd/RemoteSensingAnalyzer/README.md

    - Name: `remote-sensing-analyzer` (or your preferred name)
    - Environment: `Python 3`
    - Build Command: `./build.sh`
+     (This script installs system dependencies including GDAL and Python packages)
    - Start Command: `streamlit run app.py --server.port $PORT --server.address 0.0.0.0`
      (This tells Render to run your Streamlit app using the port assigned by Render)
    - Select the appropriate plan (Free tier works for testing)

+   > **Note**: If you encounter build issues with geospatial dependencies (especially pyproj), try using the alternative build script: `./build_alt.sh`

 3. **Set Environment Variables**:
    - Add all the required API keys and credentials as environment variables